 If you’re moving your WordPress blog to another hosting company, you may find some errors when installing plugins or updating your existing plugins.
 The most popular error message will look like the following one.

 Or, in other cases, depending on your WordPress version and settings, it can look like the following one.

 Unable to create directory wp-content/uploads

-These errors related to the WordPress content directory are caused by the parameters in the server, especially, in the of the Linux operating system.
-But, we will fix this problem together, this tutorial is for beginner bloggers who started their WordPress blog, and who are not familiar with editing files directly in the control panel, of their web hosting accounts.
+These errors related to the WordPress content directory are caused by the parameters on the server, especially, in the Linux operating system.
+But, we will fix this problem together; this tutorial is for beginner bloggers who started their WordPress blog, and who are not familiar with editing files directly in the control panel, of their web hosting accounts.